Kernix13/beginner-git-commands/README.md

 git config --list
-git config --global core.editor "code –wait" git config --global core.autocrlf true
+git config --global core.editor "code –wait" git config --global core.autocrlf true git command --help
 ```

+Reference logs record everything you do with your local branch.
+Use `git reflog` to show everything you did in previous steps - find the entry where you think you want to go back to.
+Then use `git checkout HEAD@{12}` or`git reset HEAD@{3}` to get back to that state, where `HEAD@{12}` and `HEAD@{3}` are just using example numbers.
+Just run it and you'll see what I mean.

 Is this how you add a description?